BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 13:11 Then Lot chose him all the plain of Jordan; and Lot journeyed
 east: and they seperated themselves the one from the other.

+13:12 Abram dwelled in the land of Cannan, and Lot dwelled in the cities of the plain, and pitched his tent toward Sodom.

+13:13 But the men of Sodom were wicked and sinners before the LORD exceedingly.

+13:14 And the LORD said unto Abram, affter that Lot was seperated from him, Lift uo now thine eyes, and look from the place where thou art northward, and southward, and eastward, and westward: 13:15 For all the land which thou seest, to the will I give it, and to thy seed for ever.

+13:16 And I will make thy seed as the dust of the earth: so that if a man can number the dust of the earth, then shall thy seed also be numbered.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the